anh311/LearningProjects/MCU-Basics/README.md

 # MCU Basics

-All projects in this folder are developed and tested using **VS Code with PlatformIO**.
+All projects in this folder are developed and tested using VS Code with PlatformIO and STM32CubeIDE with STM32CubeMX.

 ## Structure